About

 - You can setup a key or keys that must be depressed to allow the cursor to move from one system to another.
 To setup a held key,

-- If you find that transitions near screen corners are a bother, you can switch them off from the "Master Preferences" tab, transition options panel.
+- If you find that transitions near screen corners are a bother, you can switch them off from the "Director Preferences" tab, transition options panel.

 Return to top